HubTou/conjuguer/README.md

 ## BUGS
-There are probably lots of peculiarities that would need specific processing, the verbs conjugated with the "etre" auxiliary when used with a pronoun for example.
+There are probably lots of peculiarities that would need specific processing, the verbs conjugated with the "être" auxiliary when used with a pronoun for example.

 Though the software is probably mostly correct, I will consider it as Beta quality till I get a better idea of the quality of the source data and offer a way to improve it...